 - 1. The engine starting system is made inoperable or ignition batteries are disconnected except where the fire code official requires that the batteries remain connected to maintain safety features. - 2.
 Fuel in fuel tanks does not exceed any of the following: - 2.1.
 Class I, II, and III liquid fuel does not exceed one-quarter tank or 5 gallons (19 L), whichever is less. - 2.2.
 LP gas does not exceed one-quarter tank or 6.6 gallons (25 L), whichever is less. - 2.3.
-CNG does not exceed one-quarter tank or 630 cubic feet (17.8 m3), whichever is less.
-2.4.
+CNG does not exceed one-quarter tank or 630 cubic feet (17.8 m3), whichever is less. - 2.4.
 Hydrogen does not exceed one-quarter tank or 2,000 cubic feet (57 m3), whichever is less. - 3.
 Fuel tanks and fill openings are closed and sealed to prevent tampering. - 4.
 Vehicles, aircraft, boats, or other motor craft equipment are not fueled or defueled within the building. - 5.
-Electric vehicles shall not be charged inside buildings or other structures, other than where approved in parking garages, or unless otherwise approved by the fire code official.
+Batteries in electric vehicles shall be rendered inoperable by the removal of fuses or other approved methods but shall not be required to be disconnected.
+Electric vehicles shall not be charged inside buildings, other than where approved in parking garages, or unless otherwise approved by the fire code official.